 Such cynicism is perhaps understandable.
 After all, it is not unknown for those once in high official positions to renounce nuclear weapons after laying down the burdens of office.
 In early 2009, three retired British defense chiefs claimed that their nation's nuclear submarine forces were irrelevant in the modern world.
 In 1996, two retired U.S. generals, a former commander of NATO and a former commander-in-chief of the U.S. Strategic Command, called for nuclear weapons to be abolished.
 Their statement was echoed by 60 more retired defense chiefs from 17 nations.
 In 2005, former Secretary of Defense Robert McNamara also famously proposed "the elimination-or near elimination-of all nuclear weapons."
 And yet, the world's nuclear weapon states have still to embark on a robust program of nuclear disarmament.
 Moreover, in many ways the parameters of the U.S. commitment to non-proliferation and disarmament have remained the same since the end of the Cold War, and many of the instruments currently proposed to achieve these goals have been with us for decades.
-Even before the collapse of the Soviet Union, the United States was reducing the number of nuclear weapons in its stockpile, while urging others to do the same.
+Even before the collapse of

+In many ways the parameters of the U.S. commitment to non-proliferation and disarmament have remained the same since the end of the Cold War. the Soviet Union, the United States was reducing the number of nuclear weapons in its stockpile, while urging others to do the same.
 Washington and Moscow concluded the Strategic Arms Reduction Treaty (START) in 1991 and a second START treaty in 1993.
 While any major new disarmament framework would bring other powers into the process as time progresses, the starting point-American and Russian arms control-would be the same.
 Similarly, the 1968 Nuclear Non-proliferation Treaty (NPT) established the framework still favored by the United States and others to discourage the spread of nuclear weapons.